mars0i/free/doc/notes/ClojurescriptTips.md

 Tips for getting this to work in Clojurescript
 ===

+### notes on aljabr

+As of early October 2016, aljabr doesn't have inverse.  inverse lives in PMatrixOps, which aljabr doesn't implement.
+This is because the original Javascript ndarray lib doesn't implement inverse.

+*And*, core.matrix provides a default implementation of inverse by *converting the matrix to vectorz*, then calling vectorz's inverse, and then converting it back to whatever the input implementation was. i.e. if there's no implementation of inverse.
+(This is in clojure.core.matrix.impl.defaults.) e.g. This seems to be how core.matrix inverts persistent-vector *or ndarray* matrices.
+Clatrix has its own inverter.
+(You can see in action this if you modify project.clj or pom.xmlto disable vectorz.)

+So aljabr can't just use core.matrix's default implementation of inverse.

+So that's it.
+It looks like I simply can't use a Clojurescript matrix version of free at this time (10/2016), i.e. not until there is a Clojurescript matrix implementation that supports inversion.
+Wow.

+(Hmm.
+But there are several other Javascript matrix libraries, and at least some of them provide inverse.
+If the license is right, could I just copy the code into the Javascript ndarry and then add it to aljabr?
+Well for now don't do that.
+Other fish.)
+Sylvester

 ### in-line require

 In some cases I want to require a namespace *after* I do something,